benrugg/Boxcars/README.md

 Boxcars
 =======

-A quick project to satisfy my gambling/statistics curiosity while learning CoffeeScript, web workers and Polyglot.
+A quick project to satisfy my gambling/statistics curiosity while learning CoffeeScript, web workers, local storage and Polyglot.

 And using GitHub Pages for the first time, too: